 - Tour by Tour Book Turkey

-6-hr Sehir Hatlari Bosphorus Tours ⏤ There are numerous options for doing a Bosphorus cruise in Istanbul.
-But if you’re on a shoestring budget or just like to travel in a more independent fashion, Istanbul’s own Sehir Hatlari public ferry is worth considering.
+There are numerous options for doing a Bosphorus cruise in Istanbul.
+But if you’re on a shoestring budget or just like to travel in a more independent fashion, the Sehir Hatlari Bosphorus Tour service is worth considering.

-Read on for our detailed guide on taking the Sehir Hatlari Bosphorus Cruise, plus what to expect.
+Keep reading for our detailed guide on how to take the the Sehir Hatlari Bosphorus Cruise, plus tips and what to expect.

 How to Take the Sehir Hatlari Bosphorus Cruise / Public Ferry

-Istanbul’s inner-city/domestic public ferry lines are NOT the same as the Bosphorus cruise lines.
-Unless you want to compete for space with Istanbul’s millions of commuters (and see very little in the process), you’re far better off taking the public ferry lines clearly marked as “Bosphorus Tours”.
-More on that below.
+Unless you want to compete for space with Istanbul’s millions of commuters (and see very little in the process), you’re far better off taking the Sehir Hatlari service clearly marked as “Bosphorus Tours”.

-There are two Bosphorus Tour ferry options: Long Bosphorus Tour (6 hours) and Short Bosphorus Tour (2 hours).
+There are three Bosphorus Tour ferry options: Long Bosphorus Tour (6 hours), Short Bosphorus Tour (2 hours), and seasonal Moonlight Tour, which operates during the summer months.

 Up until recently the Long Bosphorus Tour was known as the “Full Circle”, and the Short Bosphorus Tour was known as the “Short Circle”.
 This guide will use the new terminology moving forward.